Get to know the newest member of the Encore Azalea family, the Autumn Bonfire!

 The Bonfire takes a page out of another Encore Azalea’s playbook, the Autumn Fire Encore Azalea, when it comes to their decadently rich, brilliantly true-red, semi-double blooms.
 However, unlike the Autumn Fire, this azalea is for gardeners looking for a larger, faster-growing azalea.
 Additionally, the Fire features purple winter foliage, while the Bonfire keeps its emerald green foliage all year long.
 The Bonfire creates a real presence in the landscape with a mature size of 3’ H x 3.5’ W, and is suited for USDA Zones 6a-10b.

-- Additionally, use them as background structure for perennials and annuals in a garden bed.
-The Bonfire functions perfectly as a backdrop for perennials and annuals, and provides its classic blooms for an additional spectacle.
+Additionally, use them as background structures for perennials and annuals in a garden bed.
+The Bonfire functions perfectly as a backdrop for perennials and annuals and provides its classic blooms for an additional spectacle.

 Encore Azalea Care Tips